AskoldH/horcicka_exact_cover/README.md

 ## Encoding

-The problem is encoded using variable for every subset that we need to work with.
+The problem is encoded using variable for every subset that we need to work with (from 1 to the number of subsets).
 It represents if we need to include the subset to satisfy exact cover conditions (has value true) or to not include the subset (has value false).

 Clauses we need to construct to satisfy the conditions are:

-- We need to include every element of $A$: disjunction of every subset that contains the element (at least of of the variables must be true -> we need to include at least one subset that includes the element).
+- We need to include every element of $A$: disjunction of every subset that contains the element (at least of one of the variables must be true -> we need to include at least one subset that includes the element).
 - No chosen subset has size of intersection with any other chosen subset grater than 0: From the previous defined clause we took every two subsets (variables) and need make sure that just on of them will be chosen (otherwise the